amxxch/tic-tac-toe/README.md

 # tic-tac-toe
-This project is a part of COMP2396 Object-oriented programming and Java.
+This project is part of COMP2396 Object-oriented programming and Java.
+It is a two-player tic-tac-toe game with the implementation of GUI, Java Socket Programming, and multi-threading.